Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Experimental Results

+This example illustrates the additional flow information captured in Dowker persistence.
+Alternative edge orientations which would shift our interpretation of the system can radically alter persistence in this framework.
+This altered flow information would not correspond to alteration in positional data, and thus would not be picked up by a point cloud based persistence, like Rips.
+When a Rips filtration finds two persistent homology classes, it points to a similarity of point cloud structure, whereas such a result in an asymmetric Dowker framework points more to a similarity of the flows.

+In Figure \ref{fig:l63graph_bin30} we show this framework on the same trajectory data as Figure \ref{fig:l63graph_bin15} but this time with $30$ bins in each dimension.
+For this very granular binning we see some separation between groups of trajectories in the Lorenz loop flows as represented in the persistent $H_1$ homology classes.
+First, notice the two longest lasting cycle classes, each persisting close to $50$ steps.
+These correspond to long cycles about each wing of the Lorenz butterfly, which were far from the main mass of trajectories.
+As we saw in Figure \ref{fig:l63graph_bin15}, these are more connected to the rest of the graph at coarser binnings, getting incorporated into their homology classes.
+The second pair of long-lived cycle classes also persist markedly longer than the rest.
+These correspond to the two loop flows through the Lorenz wings, captured by the rest of the trajectory.

+Optimizing the number of bins or how the space is quotiented is an area for further study.
+We note that a division of the traversed phase space into bins as opposed to choosing a fixed bin size can create some instability, as removing points may shift the bins enough to change the resultant persistent homology.

 Finally, to quantitatively showcase the robustness of our pipeline to missing or fragmented observations, we performed a controlled stability experiment using trajectories of the Lorenz system.
-For a given trajectory duration $T$, we first computed the Dowker persistence diagram of the full trajectory after converting it into a directed graph.
-We then simulated signals with missing data by partitioning the same trajectory into $n$ disjoint temporal segments, computing the directed graph for each segment independently, and forming a union graph representing the information recoverable from the fragmented observations.
+These numerical results follow up on the description of this use case in Section \ref{sec:dyn_traj}.
+For a given trajectory duration $T$, we first compute the Dowker persistence diagram of the full trajectory after converting it into a directed graph.
+We then simulate signals with missing data by sampling $n$ segments of approximate length $T/n$ on the attractor.